The Value of Goodwill Must Not be Based on Post-Marital Efforts

-The First District Court of Appeal affirmed the divorce court and held that, "the value of community goodwill is not necessarily the specified amount of money that a willing buyer would pay for such goodwill.
+The First District Court of Appeal agreed with wife’s divorce lawyer and affirmed the divorce court and held that, “the value of community goodwill is not necessarily the specified amount of money that a willing buyer would pay for such goodwill.
 In view of the exigencies that are ordinarily attendant a marriage dissolution the amount obtainable in the marketplace might well be less than the true value of the goodwill.
-Community goodwill is a portion of the community value of the professional practice as a going concern on the date of the dissolution of the marriage."
+Community goodwill is a portion of the community value of the professional practice as a going concern on the date of the dissolution of the marriage.”

 In re Marriage of Foster (1974) 42 Cal.
 App.
 3d 577